Can science save the planet?

 Now, science is playing a crucial role in finding solutions to the greatest problems facing humanity.
-Over the past year alone, science has brought us the closest ever glimpse of the sun, an AI system with the ability to learn a language, and bioprinting that could cure diseases.
+Over the past year alone, science has brought us the closest-ever glimpse of the sun, an AI system with the ability to learn a language and bioprinting that could cure diseases.

 What does the future hold for science?
 One of the biggest challenges now is the climate crisis.
 From carbon sink concrete to space arks, science is working to provide answers.
 Meanwhile, with teams in France, Britain and China working on nuclear fission, a new kind of clean fuel could be on the way.

-How can you celebrate it this week?
+How can you celebrate science this week?

 Read Our Stories

 Is wisdom truer than science?
 As a former health secretary accuses the UK of the “biggest failure of scientific advice for a generation”, some are questioning scientific truth itself.

 Thunberg, Trump and the battle for the truth

 Is emotion stronger than science?
 Appealing to the most powerful people in the world at the World Economic Forum this week, Donald Trump and Greta Thunberg directly opposed each other.